SMesh: Radio Sensor Networks to Support Fire Management

 Current Stage

-Lab testing at Stanford's Lab64
+Building and testing at Stanford's Lab64

 The team is working at Lab64 to build a modular design of the sensor suite that allows for easy installation and adjustment in various terrain, from dense forests to open grasslands.